Military dictatorship in Venezuela: Elections

 As the elections approached, the three main parties, Democratic Action, COPEI and Democratic Republican Union (URD), initiated talks to form a united political front "in defence of democracy".
 This implied, if not a single candidate chosen among them, at least an understanding for future cooperation in ruling Venezuela.
 The pact, known as the Punto Fijo Pact (hence puntofijismo) remained essentially in place until Hugo Chávez' victory in 1998.
 The wily Betancourt, who sometimes is referred to as the "father of Venezuelan democracy" (much less in recent times than before), insisted that the Communist Party of Venezuela were not to be included in the political talks, and excluded they were but took it very calmly.
-The chances of one candidate were slim and nothing came out of the negotiations except a well-meaning consensus that the parties would stick together in the defence of democracy from whatever threats might arise in the future.
-This meant that the electoral process was on and that each party had to look itself.
+The chances of one candidate were slim and nothing came out of the negotiations except a well-meaning consensus that the parties would stick together in the defense of democracy from whatever threats might arise in the future.
+This meant that the electoral process was on and that each party had to look out for itself.

 Another significant pact that emerged during 1958 was the unspoken one by which the civilian political leadership, particularly Rómulo Betancourt, agreed not to interfere with the military in any way and let them run their own affairs.
 The military in their turn pledged that they would not allow politicization within their ranks — to the extent that they even renounced their own right to vote (voting became compulsory for the rest of the Venezuelans).

 AD knew that it remained the most popular party all over Venezuela: it chose Betancourt as its candidate.
 Rafael Caldera had no rivals in COPEI, the party he founded, and he entered the political fray counting on the conservative middle class.
 Jóvito Villalba and his URD party adopted an opportunistic strategy, which was practically an admission that they could not compete with the AD national pardo popular base.
 It was the pardo masses in Caracas that Villalba was targeting when, instead of nominating himself, he chose Larrazábal, who also had the communists with him, to be the URD candidate.
 Larrazábal turned over the provisional presidency to a civilian, Edgar Sanabria, in October, and went on the campaign trail.
 When the results were in, Betancourt was elected for the term that ended in 1964, but this time by a plurality and not the absolute majorities that AD had achieved in 1946 and 1947.
 Caracas was no longer an AD redoubt.
 The city from then on became a marginal that could swing in any direction and this time it went all out for Larrazábal, who came in second.
 Caldera did not do badly in third place and received proportionally more votes than he had in 1947.
-But the Venezuelan panorama was cloudy at best.